Keyang/node-csvtojson/readme.md

 var csv=require("csvtojson");

 // or with import
-import * as csv from "csvtojson";
+import { csv } from "csvtojson";

-//then use csv as normal
+// then use csv as normal
 ```